Perkedel/CVR_Stuffings/DiceGlow/Assets/JOELwindows7/Documentations/Bonus/ShaderGraphSinglePassInstanced.md

 ## Different color per eye??

-You can set which color to render for each different eyes, following [this Unity's documentation about Stereo rendering](https://docs.unity3d.com/2021.3/Documentation/Manual/SinglePassInstancing.html), at the last section of the ShaderGraph debuggin.
+You can set which color to render for each different eyes, following [this Unity's documentation about Stereo rendering](https://docs.unity3d.com/2021.3/Documentation/Manual/SinglePassInstancing.html), at the last section of the ShaderGraph debugging.

 Basically:
 - you need to have a `Custom Node` (right click on field, `Add Node`, search `Custom` & pick `Custom Node`).